glassesneo/saohime/.github/README.md

 - [ ] Hot reload

 ## Documentation
-See [ecslib](https://github.com/glassesneo/ecslib) for Entity Component System API.
+Please go see [ecslib](https://github.com/glassesneo/ecslib) for Entity Component System API.
+The core application API can be seen [docs/API.md](docs/API.md).
+Every default plugin will soon have its own API.md.

 ## License
 Saohime Engine is licensed under the MIT license.
 See COPYING for details.